 Contractor marketing is the process of promoting your company’s construction and general contracting services to your target market.
 While marketing is not typically the first thing, or even the tenth thing, that most contractors think about, it is a very important aspect of any contracting company’s success and therefore needs to be given its due attention.

 For most contractors, lead generation is the most important goal and business objective.
 Embracing a comprehensive digital contractor marketing program is a great way to achieve this goal.
 Why?
 Because your prospects and potential customers are going online to research contractors that can help them with their project.
-You need to make sure that your contracting firm appears in the results page of their search; if you don’t, you will lose that potential new customer to your competition.
-In addition, your company needs to have a professionally-designed website that reflects the high quality of work that your firm completes for its clients.
+You need to make sure that your contracting firm appears on the results page of their search; if you don’t, you will lose that potential new customer to your competition.
+In addition, your contracting company needs to have a professionally designed website that reflects the high quality of work that your firm completes for its clients.
 Even if that prospect picks up the phone to call your business, they are almost certainly visiting your company website to vet your qualifications and experience before doing so.
 Including information about your company’s history, experience, qualifications and certifications, and case studies and examples of completed projects are all great ways to demonstrate your firm’s abilities so that these prospects take the next step and contact you.

 As mentioned above, search engine optimization helps your company website rank for relevant online searches so that prospects visit your website to learn more and ultimately turn into leads.
 Email marketing is a great tool to stay in front of your leads and prospects by providing them with timely, thoughtful content about your contracting firm that provides value to them, and helps steer them toward your company when they are ready to convert into a paying customer.
 Social media marketing is a great tool for showcasing your firm’s projects, and also aids in recruitment.
 It’s no secret that the contracting industry has struggled in recent years to attract good talent, and the competition to hire the best talent is more intense than ever.
 Social media is an inherent part of most young people’s lives–make sure it is also part of your contractor marketing plan.